 Furthermore you sit on plastic picnic chairs with hardly enough space to get your legs in without touching the work table in front.
 This means that when someone does take part, you are always in the way of them trying to move.

 That moves me to my next point, participation.
 I personally don’t go to a cooking class to watch, I want to take part.
 The more participation the better.
+In our Chiang Mai cooking class, we were fully in control of the dishes we were making.
 However here you will periodically be asked to come to the table to cut a few things or put a spoon of seasoning in the mix.

 It gets a little awkward when your group hears ‘who wants to come and stir something?’
 And everyone looks at each other and politely offers the task to other people because everyone knows that this is at good as the participation gets.